mendix/docs/content/releasenotes/developer-portal/index.md

 #### Fixes

-* We fixed the issue with the input of Japanese characters in the feedback widget.
+* We fixed an issue with the input of Japanese characters in the feedback widget.

 ### May 19th, 2017